devfile/kubectl-debug-ide/README.md

 The awesome [sample-cli-plugin](https://github.com/kubernetes/sample-cli-plugin) was used to kick off this plugin.

 `kubectl debug-ide` is just a generator of DevWorkspace Custom Resources.
-The heavy lifting, the Cloud Development Environment provisioning, is done by the [DevWorkspace Operator](https://github.com/devfile/devworkspace-operator).
+The heavy lifting, the Cloud Development Environment provisioning, is done by the [DevWorkspace Operator](https://github.com/devfile/devworkspace-operator) :heart:.
+Go check it out!